Teaching at Deakin

 This top-down, holistic design approach keeps our broader curriculum (all our courses) aligned and focused on the ultimate goal, our learning outcomes.
 It's these learning outcomes that employers ultimately value.

-Deakin courses are offered in three modes: at Cloud Campus (online), at one of our physical campuses, and converged (cloud and campus).
-Deakin courses emphasise digital literacy, and incorporate digital learning into all course offerings.
+Deakin courses are developed as cloud-first designs, providing enhanced digital learning in the Cloud Campus (online), as well as at one of our physical campuses.
+Deakin courses emphasise digital literacy and incorporate digital learning into all course offerings.

 Graduate learning outcomes ensure that Deakin provides courses designed to create careers and ground-breaking research by embedding discipline-specific knowledge into its curriculum.